 Our primary goal in teaching Jewish History is to help students develop a strong Jewish identity and an appreciation of the rich texture of their Jewish heritage.
 A secondary goal is to contextualize and supplement the textual studies of other Judaic classes as a way of helping students understand the development of Jewish ideas across generations.

-Students are offered Jewish History electives and will be required to take Modern Jewish History and Zionism in the senior year.
+Students are offered Jewish History electives and are required to take a course in Contemporary Israel in the senior year.

 Jewish Philosophy is a required course in 11th grade.